The further you move in the sales organization you begin to realize that you have less impact on driving sales.

 Sales executives become further removed from the customer and the day to day management of the business.
-Sales execution and sales performance are the result of your sales reps and marketing efforts more so than your own.
-The higher up you go the fewer levers you have at your disposal to impact sales.
+Sales execution and sales performance are the results of your sales reps and marketing efforts more so than your own.
+The higher up you go, the fewer levers you have at your disposal to impact sales.
 Your role becomes one of setting the direction and focus for the sales organization.

 There are still two key levers you can pull to generate more sales.

 - Having your sales reps increase both the quantity and the quality of their sales calls.

 - Having your sales managers increase the quantity and quality of their time out coaching their salespeople.